Background

 1. Understand changes in movement patterns with respect to human development

-By comparing fine-scaled movement patterns to trends in development on Kiawah Island, we should be able to correlate changes in bobcat habitat use and home range size as development has increased across the island.
-This is an important step towards understanding the spatial pressure these bobcats are facing.
+Our goal is to compare fine-scaled movement patterns to trends in development on Kiawah Island.
+This is an important step towards understanding the spatial pressure these bobcats are facing through habitat loss and fragmentation.
+Further, we aim to differentiate between the long-term trends in bobcat behavior and the acute effects of ARs.
 To accomplish this goal, we will use historical bobcat GPS data, Kiawah Island development plans, and high-resolution landcover data.

-By comparing fine-scaled movement patterns to trends in development on Kiawah Island, we should be able to correlate changes in bobcat habitat use and home range size as development has increased across the island.
-This is an important step towards understanding the spatial pressure these bobcats are facing.
+Our goal is to compare fine-scaled movement patterns to trends in development on Kiawah Island.
+This is an important step towards understanding the spatial pressure these bobcats are facing through habitat loss and fragmentation.
+Further, we aim to differentiate between the long-term trends in bobcat behavior and the acute effects of ARs.
 To accomplish this goal, we will use historical bobcat GPS data, Kiawah Island development plans, and high-resolution landcover data.

 2. Analyze bobcat survival and recruitment over time

-By comparing fine-scaled movement patterns to trends in development on Kiawah Island, we should be able to correlate changes in bobcat survival and breeding rates over time.
+Our objective is to look at trends in bobcat survival and population trends over time.
 This is an important step towards identify key moments and potential causes of changes in bobcat survival.
+Further, we aim to forecast the population into the future under different scenarios of AR use, development pressure, and the continued efforts of the Bobcat Guardian Program.
 To accomplish this goal, we will use historical bobcat capture data and known bobcat mortality.

-By comparing fine-scaled movement patterns to trends in development on Kiawah Island, we should be able to correlate changes in bobcat survival and breeding rates over time.
+Our objective is to look at trends in bobcat survival and population trends over time.
 This is an important step towards identify key moments and potential causes of changes in bobcat survival.
+Further, we aim to forecast the population into the future under different scenarios of AR use, development pressure, and the continued efforts of the Bobcat Guardian Program.
 To accomplish this goal, we will use historical bobcat capture data and known bobcat mortality.

 3. Identify spatial and temporal rodenticide exposure risk